 Therefore, the information you provided does not fulfil the information requirement, and you are still required to provide information on pre-natal developmental toxicity study in a first species (rats or rabbits), oral route (Annex IX, Section 8.7.2); test method: EU B.31./OECD TG 414 with the Substance.

-In your comments, submitted in alignment with the Amphoacetates consortium, you agree to perform the requested study.
-You intend to provide a dossier update by December 2022 with the requested information.
+In your comments, you agree to perform the requested study.
+You intend to provide a dossier update with this information by December 2022.

 Appendix 2: Procedural history